vironix-health/CKD-ZD-project/README.md

 To work with the RData file, it is necessary to have R statistical software installed on your machine.
 The dataset can then be loaded into your R environment using the load() function.

-The CSV file can be viewed and manipulated using standard data processing tools such as Microsoft Excel, Python (pandas library), or R.
+The CSV and Excel files can be viewed and manipulated using standard data processing tools such as Microsoft Excel, Python (pandas library), or R.

-To execute the analysis in the Jupyter Notebook, it is necessary to have Jupyter installed, along with Python and the necessary libraries (pandas and numpy).
-With the prerequisites installed Jupyter Notebook can be launched from the project directory, and both the eGFR.ipynb and featuresID.ipynb scripts executed.
+To execute analyses in the Jupyter Notebooks, it is necessary to have Jupyter installed, along with Python and the necessary libraries (pandas, numpy, os, google-cloud-bigquery, xgboost, seaborn, matplotlib, sklearn).
+With the prerequisites installed Jupyter Notebook can be launched from the project directory, and the eGFR.ipynb, featuresID.ipynb, mimic_iv_extract.ipynb, mimic_iv_ovrvw.ipynb, and mimic_iv_ckd_ovrvw.ipynb scripts executed.

+# Contributors

+Vaibhav Mahajan, (St Catherine's College, University of Oxford)

 # References